Gender affirmation procedures

 This procedure outlines a process for employees who decide to affirm their gender.
 It also provides insight into the roles, responsibilities and key considerations that will aid these employees throughout their journey.

 All employees must treat each other with respect and dignity regardless of gender.
-This aligns with the ethical framework established by the Government Sector Employment Act 2013 and NSW Department of Education (the department) Code of conduct procedures.
+This aligns with the ethical framework established by the Government Sector Employment Act 2013 and NSW Department of Education (the department) Code of ethics and conduct policy document.

 The department is committed to supporting trans and gender diverse employees, including employees affirming their gender, and promoting an inclusive workplace that supports all employees to bring their ‘whole self’ to work.